jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 - Basic knowledge of Kubernetes
 - A working Kubernetes cluster

-> In this guide, we will be working locally using [Minikube](https://minikube.sigs.k8s.io/).
-If you use a different Kubernetes setup, some steps might differ, and you may skip any `minikube` commands.
+## Why you should use JobRunr metrics to autoscale
+Using JobRunr metrics for autoscaling ensures that your application scales dynamically based on real-time job processing needs.
+Unlike traditional autoscaling methods that rely solely on CPU or memory usage, JobRunr metrics allow you to scale based on specific workload factors such as workers' usage, job queue latency, and scheduled job count.
+If configured properly, this approach helps ensure efficient resource utilization and faster job processing, leading to better application performance and potential cost savings.

 ## Setup
 You can follow this guide step-by-step to deploy and configure autoscaling for your existing JobRunr application on Kubernetes.
 If you're new to JobRunr, you can begin by following [this guide]({{<ref "guides/intro/java-lambda.md">}}) to learn how to include and use it in your project.
-We assume you already know how to deploy your application on Kubernetes (Otherwise check out the [Kubernetes basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/)).
+We assume you already know how to deploy your application on Kubernetes (otherwise check out the [Kubernetes basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/)).

 In case you prefer to get straight to the solution, you can view the code from this guide [here]({{<ref "#finished-example">}}).